-Canon 1200D versus Canon 760D
+Canon 1200D vs 760D

 The Canon EOS 1200D (called Canon T5 in some regions) and the Canon EOS 760D (labelled Canon T6s in some countries) are two digital cameras that were announced, respectively, in February 2014 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1200D has a resolution of 17.9 megapixel, whereas the 760D provides 24 MP.
+The 1200D has a resolution of 17.9 megapixels, whereas the 760D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 760D is somewhat larger (3 percent) than the Canon 1200D.
 Moreover, the 760D is markedly heavier (18 percent) than the 1200D.
 In this context, it is worth noting that neither the 1200D nor the 760D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 Concerning battery life, the 1200D gets 500 shots out of its LP-E10 battery, while the 760D can take 440 images on a single charge of its LP-E17 power pack.